/routes/webhook.js

 Purpose

-Handles Stripe webhook events for one-time payments, specifically verifying and processing checkout.session.completed
+Handles Stripe webhook events for one-time payments, specifically verifying and processing checkout.session.completed events.
+On successful payment, it triggers a welcome email to the customer.

 Prerequisites